MattiaPischedda/Project/Convertible Bond with embedded Options/README.md

 The convertible_bond.cpp file is an implementation of a Callable bond, a Putable bond, and a Convertible bond with/without an embedded option.

-The rate tree is computed according to some statistical relationship with the stock.
+-The rate tree is computed according to some statistical relationship with the stock.
 In the code, we have r = 0.16 - 0.001*S, but it can be modified accordingly.
+-To the bond can be added a call/put feature that allows the issuer/holder to redeem/sell the bond prior to maturity.
+It is also possible to insert an option protection period.

 The resulting matrix is of the type: